-Memorial beads are generally handmade and are most often made from glass, but porcelain or ceramic may also be used.
-A small portion of the ashes are mixed in with the glass during the bead forming process.
-This results in a bead which contains the ashes as part of the matrix.
-The bead can be worn as either a charm or a pendant.
+Memorial beads are generally handmade, and most often made from glass, porcelain, or ceramic.
+A small portion of the ashes are mixed in with the glass during the bead-forming process.
+This results in a bead that contains the ashes.
+The bead can be worn as a charm or pendant.

 Cost of Cremation Jewelry

-The cost of cremation jewelry can vary and is determined by the materials used to create each piece.
-Jewelry made from brass can cost as little as $50, whereas jewelry that is gold-plated can cost upwards to $300.
+The cost of cremation jewelry can vary, depending on size, materials used, and how elaborate the piece is.
+Jewelry made from brass can cost as little as $50, while jewelry that is gold-plated can cost $300 or more.
 Artist-created jewelry can cost several hundred dollars.
-Crystals made from cremated remains can cost from $500 to well over a thousand dollars, depending on the size and color of the crystal.
-Likewise, diamonds made from ashes can range in price from $3,000 to nearly $20,000.
+Crystals made from cremated remains can cost from $500 to well over $1,000, depending on the size and color of the crystal.
+Likewise, diamonds made from ashes can range in price from $3,000 to $20,000.
 Again, this depends on the size, color, and vendor.

 As the cremation rate continues to rise, interest in cremation jewelry is also increasing.
-You may be able to purchase cremation jewelry from your local funeral home.
-A growing number of mass manufacturers and individual artisans now offer cremation jewelry, and there are several online companies who can assist you with your questions and your purchase.
-By simply searching “cremation jewelry” online, you will receive thousands of results.
+You may be able to purchase cremation jewelry from your local funeral home or cremation service.
+A growing number of companies and individual artisans now offer crafted cremation jewelry.